 Jet pump nozzle turns side to side via rider input at the handlebar.
-This provides directional control when engine is running.
+This provides directional control when engine is runnina.

 - 1. Jet pump nozzle - 2.
-VTS adiuster
+VTS adjuster

-19) VTS Adjuster (if so equipped)
+19) VTS Adjuster

 A trim knob is used to change the jet pump nozzle trim angle manually and to adjust the ride to suit water conditions and driver preferences.
 Refer to illustration above.